Tin Planet: Background

 In 1996, Space released their debut album Spiders on Gut Records.
 Combining surreal, darkly humorous lyrics and a large number of styles and genres, including rock, techno, hip hop and funk, a result of the different musical tastes of the band members, the album was a critical and commercial success, reaching number 5 on the UK Albums Chart and becoming certified Platinum by the British Phonographic Industry in December 1996 for sales of over 300,000.
 Nonetheless, in mid-1997, during their tour of the United States, where the band began to find minor success, numerous personal problems hit the band.
 The band were constantly under stress, which reached such an extent that keyboardist Franny Griffiths developed an ulcer, lyricist and vocalist Tommy Scott lost his voice and the band's guitarist and other lyricist and vocalist, Jamie Murphy, "still only 21, simply lost it completely and had a spell in psychiatric care being fed anti-depressants and milk."

 Murphy ultimately missed many of the band's live shows and television appearances.
 Though widely rumoured to have depressingly watched Space perform "Dark Clouds" on BBC's Top of the Pops on television, one of the performances he missed, he was in fact preoccupied with other things and "actually forgotten the single was even out."
 Scott was terrified that his singing voice was permanently lost, as the cause with originally unknown; he underwent cancer treatment to make sure, but it turns out his voice was lost due to stress, and he soon recovered.
 Murphy also soon recovered and rejoined the band in time for the recording of Tin Planet.
 Scott explained, "Me losing my voice turned out to be the best thing because everyone had two months off so everyone got their heads together.
 Jamie got better and then everything happened naturally.
 I went to see Jamie and he was all right - a lot better - so we forgave him."
 However, throughout the writing and recording of the album, the band felt they were of an uncertain future and were in a darker environment than before.

 In late 1997, just prior to the recording of Tin Planet, the band's old friend, Dave "Yorkie" Palmer, joined the group.
 He has already contributed backing to vocals on "Neighbourhood", one of the band's biggest hits from Spiders, and was involved in the production of several of the album's B-sides, but he was asked to join the band proper as their full-time bassist, which allowed Scott to focus on his vocals.
-However, shortly after joining the band, the death of his mother Gladys Palmer, a Liverpudlian singer who owned the rehearsal rooms Space practised in, came as a devastation to the group.
+However, shortly after Palmer had joined the band, the death of his mother Gladys Palmer, a Liverpudlian singer who owned the rehearsal rooms Space practised in, came as a devastation to the group.
 Her death brought a "tinge of sadness" to the recording sessions.